Aperocky/hnterminal/README.md

-    get_comments      Get comments by pointer, works with both stories and comments, uses DFS to construct a comment tree, control the recusion parameters with breadth, depth and limit arguments get_author        Get the author by pointer or name, can also show recent submissions
+    get_comments      Get comments by pointer, works with both stories and comments, uses DFS to construct a comment tree, control the recusion parameters with breadth, depth and limit arguments get_user        Get the author by pointer or name, can also show recent submissions
 Cache
     get_cache         See stored item count and call count